SavSanta/numbreaker/README.md

 ## Usage

 1) Install the Aggressor Script into your Cobalt Strike Client.
-2) Inside a beacon window type `numbreaker`
+2) In a beacon window type `numbreaker`
 3) Enter in a numerical value in the new pop-up window
-4) Selecte what type of conversion is necessary from the radial buttons.
+4) Select the type of conversion that is desired by clicking on the appropriate radial dial buttons.

+Alterntively, once can install as a right-click pop-up in your Cobalt Strike default.cna.
+Reference the [manual](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics_aggressor-scripts/as_cobalt-strike.htm) for more info.

 ## Caveats